-- Interest from loans in which the lender and the borrower are members of the same group of companies is not deductible if the funds borrowed are used to buy shares, the seller being an entity who is also a member of the group of companies, unless the taxpayer proves that the transaction has valid economic reasons.
+- interest from loans in which the lender and the borrower are members of the same group of companies is not deductible if the funds borrowed are used to buy shares from a seller who is also a member of the same group of companies, or to make equity contributions to entities who are already part of the same group of companies, unless the taxpayer proves that the transaction has valid economic reasons;

-- Net interest that exceeds the higher of 30 per cent of operating profit or €1 million is not deductible.
+- the earning stripping rule: net interest that exceeds the higher of 30 per cent of operating profit or €1 million is not deductible.
 Net interest means the excess of financial expenses over financial income.
 Operating profit is calculated in a similar way to earnings before interest, tax, depreciation and amortisation (EBITDA).
 Net financial expenses that have not been deducted can be carried forward with no time limit but are subject to the above thresholds of each fiscal year.
 Unutilised operating profit may be carried forward for five years.
-This earnings stripping limitation is not applicable to, inter alia, Spanish securitisation funds, credit institutions or insurance companies.
+This earnings stripping limitation is not applicable to, inter alia, Spanish securitisation funds, credit institutions or insurance companies;

-The deductibility of interest from loans used to acquire shares is generally limited to 30 per cent of the EBIDTA of the acquiring company.
+- the deductibility of interest from loans used to acquire shares (LBO interest-barrier) is generally limited to 30 per cent of the EBIDTA of the acquiring company, even if the entity is merged or makes a tax group with the acquired entity or other entities in the following four years.
 However, this limitation should not apply: (1) in the tax year in which the acquisition is executed to the extent that the acquisition is financed with a maximum debt of 70 per cent of the acquisition price; and (2) in the following years, should the loan be reduced, at least proportionally, on an annual basis within the following eight years, until the debt is 30 per cent of the acquisition price.
-This rule is complex, and proper analysis and monitoring must be carried out by taxpayers.
+This rule is complex, and proper analysis and monitoring must be carried out by taxpayers;

 Interest paid is generally subject to withholding tax at the rate of 19 per cent.